27 Apr How to choose an effects pedal

 Mixes slightly out of phase identical signals giving colouration to the sound.

-A reverb unit mimics the natural effect of overlapping sound reflections that may occur in a large room making it sound less flat or dead – you can get plate reverb, spring reverb, room reverb and hall reverb and all points in between giving you a great choice
+A reverb unit mimics the natural effect of overlapping sound reflections that may occur in a large room making it sound less flat or dead – you can get plate reverb, spring reverb, room reverb and hall reverb and all points in between giving you a great choice.
+A basic reverb pedal can cost £30 or you can spend £500 on one offering every reverb under the sun.

 The volume of the signal is modulated producing a rhythmic pulsing effect.
 Don’t get confused with the tremolo arm on your guitar – technically that is a vibrato!